Orthopaedic Injuries Caused by Clinical Negligence

 Our specialist solicitors are here to help you claim compensation if you have suffered an orthopaedic injury as a result of clinical negligence.

-At Potter Rees Dolan, we have a full team of qualified clinical negligence solicitors who have experience in dealing with a wide range of orthopaedic negligence claims.
-We understand that victims of orthopaedic injuries and their families must now deal with a host of new and unfamiliar obstacles in their lives, which is why our team makes the process of a claim as quick and easy as possible.

-Our Manchester-based solicitors will discuss your case with you and help you understand if you are entitled to compensation.
+At Potter Rees Dolan, we have a full team of highly qualified clinical negligence solicitors who have experience in dealing with a wide range of negligence claims.
+We understand that victims of orthopaedic injuries and their families must now deal with a host of new and unfamiliar obstacles in their lives, which is why our team works to make the claims process as quick and easy as possible, and will help you understand if you are entitled to compensation.

-For free initial advice and access to a team of experts who will put your best interests first at all times, call Potter Rees Dolan on 0800 027 2557.
-Alternatively, you can contact us by filling out our online contact form and we will get back to you.
+For free initial advice and access to a team of Manchester-based solicitors who will put your best interests first at all times, call Potter Rees Dolan on 0800 027 2557.
+Alternatively, you can contact us by filling out our online contact form, and we will get back to you.

 What is an orthopaedic injury?

-As a result, if you have been injured during a surgical procedure on the musculoskeletal system, you could make a claim for compensation to help ease the financial burden placed on you in the aftermath of the injury.
+As a result, if you suffered a musculoskeletal injury during surgery or there has been a failure to properly treat your orthopaedic injury in hospital, you could make a claim for compensation.
+This will help ease the financial burden placed on you in the aftermath of the injury.

 How do orthopaedic injuries occur?